emmalaukkoski/anonymous-hiring-analysis/README.md

 Helsinki’s 2020 anonymized recruitment pilot.

 ## Data
 The project uses summary statistics and regression estimates reported in Kanninen et al. (2023).
+The goal is not to re-estimate the original models but to focus on transparent replication and interpretation of published estimates.
 No individual-level microdata are used.

 ## Methods